bisforboman/exjobb/README.md

-# Data Minimization for more privacy in the Internet of Things
+# Data Minimization in distributed applications for more privacy

 ## Introduction